syliesox/project3/README.md

 ### Description

-This project consists of creative retirement solutions using data integrated from multiple server-side API requests, including GoogleMaps and Numbeo, as well as data stored in Mongo database.

-The user inputs specific details into the input fields and clicks "submit".
-Then the Numbeo API pulls information pertaining to 10 specific cities and JQuery/Javascript code computes retirement results based on data points of Social Security/Pension, 401k/IRA retirement assets, and desired retirement Age compared to a financially conservative life expectancy estimate of 80.
-The results indicats to the user if their current savings are sufficient to retire in a specific location or not.
+This project consists of creative retirement solutions and uses API requests along with React and Mongo database.
+The user signs in and inputs specific details into the input fields, then clicks "submit".
+Then the Numbeo API pulls information pertaining to 10 specific cities and JQuery/Javascript code computes retirement results based on data points of Social Security/Pension, 401k/IRA retirement assets, and desired retirement Age compared to a life expectancy estimate of 80.
+The results indicates to the user the total amount of funds currently needed to retire in a specific location.
+The information is also saved to the Mongo database.

-GoogleMaps API is used as the background, with pins dropped on each of 10 possible retirement locations through an array and loop.

-A header was included that links the a government site with comprehensive advice and resources for US Citizens planning to retire abroad.
+The app also includes a link to a government site with comprehensive advice and resources for US Citizens planning to retire abroad.

 ## Technologies Used